-Arctic populations are known only from a few coastal salt lakes and the adult component of the population may number no more than a few thousand.
-Uncertainty with respect to the actual number of locales makes it difficult to assign any higher status, but the known populations are sensitive to human activities.
+Cod in the Arctic occur mostly in a few coastal salt lakes, and numbers of adults may be no more than a few thousand.
+Uncertainty with respect to the actual number of locales and populations makes it difficult to assign a higher status, but the known populations are sensitive to human activities.
+Poorly regulated fishing is a potential threat.